 But to remain a U.N. member in good standing, member nations must pay the assessments set by the U.N.
 General Assembly, based on advice from its Committee on Contributions.
 The top 20 contributors pay 84 percent of the U.N.’s budget, while the other 173 countries contribute the other 16 percent.

-Much of the second half of the late former U.N. secretary-general Kofi Annan’s tenure at the helm of the world body from January 1997 to December 2006 was consumed trying to press the United States, then under Republican President George W. Bush’s administration, into paying almost $2 billion in arrears.
+Much of the second half of the late former U.N. secretary-general Kofi Annan’s tenure at the helm of the world body from January 1997 to December 2006 was consumed trying to press the United States, then under Republican President George W. Bush’s administration, into paying almost US$2 billion in arrears.